paul45692/Color_Detection_OpenCV/README.md

 - Step 3: Based on the edges in the image perform contours detection in the image
 - Step 4: Calculate the number of contours in the image
     - For the size 2 x 4 we can found more than 10 contours - > Big brick
-    - For the size 2 x 2 we can less than 5 contours -> Small brick
+    - For the size 2 x 2 we can found less than 5 contours -> Small brick